-Standalone balloon angioplasty, primary stenting, secondary stenting, or atherectomy is considered medically necessary for critical limb ischemia in ANY of the following scenarios:
+Balloon angioplasty and/or stent placement of the iliac, femoropopliteal and/or tibial vessels, or atherectomy of the femoropopliteal and/or tibial vessels is considered medically necessary for critical limb ischemia in ANY of the following scenarios:

-- Ischemic rest pain involving ALL of the following: - Pain in the foot that worsens with elevation of the foot and improves with dependency of the foot - Abnormal hemodynamic parameters in the affected limb (e.g. Diminished ABI or TBI or abnormal PVR or Doppler waveforms) - Ischemic skin ulceration present for > 2 weeks despite wound care with abnormal hemodynamic parameters in the affected limb. - Gangrene
+- Ischemic rest pain involving ALL of the following: - o Pain in the foot that worsens with elevation of the foot and improves with dependency of the foot - Abnormal hemodynamic parameters in the affected limb (e.g. Diminished ankle-brachial index (ABI), toe-brachial index (TBI) or transcutaneous oxygen pressure (TcP02) or abnormal pulse volume recording (PVR) or Doppler waveforms) - Ischemic skin ulceration present for > 2 weeks despite wound care with abnormal hemodynamic parameters in the affected limb. - Gangrene